 A biology internship which provides two alternatives.
-A student may: (1) investigate or study independently a specific prearranged topic within the field of biological
+A student may: (1) investigate or study independently a

-BI 2702 2 hours Practicum in Biology
+BI 2802 2 hours Practicum in Biology

 Biology practicum provides two types of learning experiences: (1) assisting students in laboratory sessions of life science courses, or (2) participating in a weekly biology topics seminar.
 One seminar period and four hours laboratory assisting per week.